 Current estimates put the number of genes in the human genome at about 23,000.
 The bulk of the material in this section are definitions of genes.
-Each gene entry includes the gene’s aliases/synonyms, a paragraph or two of information on what the gene does, diseases specifically caused by or associated with defects of the gene, if known, and usually two hot links to a genes database (http://www.genecards.org) or protein database (http://www.uniprot.org) so the reader can get more information with a minimal effort.
+Each gene entry includes the gene’s aliases/synonyms, a paragraph or two of information on what the gene does, diseases specifically caused by or associated with defects of the gene, if known, and usually two hot links to a genes database (http://www.genecards.org) or protein database (http://www.uniprot.org) so the reader can get more information with minimal effort.

-*8,212 to be exact.
-To put this number in perspective, the most current (32nd edition, 2012) of the Dorland’s Illustrated Medical Dictionary has information on 57 (fifty-seven) genes.
+*To put this number in perspective, the most current (32nd edition, 2012) of the Dorland’s Illustrated Medical Dictionary has information on 57 (fifty-seven) genes.
 That number would be 67, if one counts the aliases and synonyms as separate entries—if we included the aliases and synonyms in the count, we’d have 141,000 entries.